wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 delta encoding.
 To elaborate: given a sorted adjacency list of node u v0, v1, v2, v3, ..., compression is performed by first taking the deltas, which produces (v0 - u), (v1 - v0), (v2 - v1), ..., and then these deltas are encoded with
 variably sized code.
 The paper proposes two coding schemes.
+The first one, called a k-bit code, encodes a value into a sequence of k-bit blocks.
+The value is divided into one or more (k - 1) bit segments, and each of them is encoded by a k-bit block.
+Each k-bit block uses the highest bit as the continuation bit, which indicates whether there is a next block, or the current block is the last one.
+This scheme is similar to how UTF-8 encodes a 32-bit Unicode character.